UMLCloudComputing/UMLCloudComputing.github.io/README.md

 ## 🛤️ Adding New Repository to Project Docs

-To add a new project's docuemtnation onto the project docs section of the website, you must meet a few pre-reqs:
+To add a new project's documentation onto the project docs section of the website, you must meet a few pre-reqs:

 1. The project must be a remote git repository (Github, BitBucket, etc)
 2. The project's repository must contain folder with the following structure: <br/>